lufinkey/react-native-spotify/README.md

 ## Install

-To add react-native-spotify to your project
+To add react-native-spotify to your project (It's not on npm yet because some chump took this package name for some half-finished module)
 ```bash
 npm install --save https://github.com/lufinkey/react-native-spotify
 react-native link react-native-spotify